 - Your start to get other hormonal symptoms (irregular periods, worse PMS, thyroid disorders)

 What can you do?

-I’m going to be diving into this a lot more in the webinar on Tuesday evening, so definitely join us!
-But there are some other basic things you can start with right off the bat:
+I dive into this a lot in my webinars but there are some other basic things you can start with right off the bat: